 • Nobody has proof as to who she really is (except for me which I will reveal to you in a bit)

-• The strongest belief is that she is Lisa Gherardini (currently the best guess, but still may be incorrect)
+• The strongest belief is that she is Lisa Gherardini (currently the best guess, but still incorrect)

 • The landscape location is a mystery (except to me – also will be explained in a bit)

 • Leonardo never mentions her in any of his 7,000+ notes (he actually does and I will show that also.
-Be patient)
+Please, be patient)

-• Some think it is a man, possibly even Leonardo himself.
+• Some think it’s a portrait of a man, possibly even Leonardo himself.
 (Once again, incorrect)

 One day while doing research on Renaissance art for one of my paintings, I noticed something odd about the Mona Lisa painting.
 I was viewing a copy of it upside down, something I regularly do with my own paintings to check balance and composition.
 What stuck out to me was as obvious as day – a question mark.
 Literally.
 If you look at the Mona Lisa this way (upside down) and follow the highlights of her portrait, it forms a question mark.
 How did no one notice this before?
 Believing that anything Leonardo did was not accidental, I knew it had to mean something.
 So I looked further.